 Look what happens!
 The electric field in the depletion region applies a force on the holes that is opposite of the direction of hole diffusion!
-In other words, the electric field "holds back" the tide of holes attempting to diffuse into the n-type cathode region.
+In other words, the electric field begins to "hold back" the tide of holes attempting to diffuse into the n-type cathode region.